January 2023

 Maureen Burgy

-Areas of Expertise US resident taxation US nonresident taxation International organization taxation Certifications/Credentials CPA, licensed in Maryland Education BS, Accounting, Pennsylvania State University Languages Spoken English Senior Tax Specialist Maureen is a CPA and Senior Tax Specialist at The Wolf Group.
+Areas of Expertise US resident taxation US nonresident taxation International organization taxation Certifications/Credentials CPA, licensed in Maryland Education BS, Accounting, Pennsylvania State University Languages Spoken English Tax Supervisor Maureen is a CPA and Tax Supervisor at The Wolf Group.
 She is responsible for providing specialized tax services to clients with international concerns, including expatriates, inpatriates, and high-net-worth individuals with global assets, as well as international organization employees and retirees, and entrepreneurs with foreign interests.
 In this capacity, Maureen assists U.S. citizens, green card holders, and foreign nationals with their individual income tax matters.
 Before joining The Wolf Group, Maureen worked with public accounting firms in the field of federal consulting and auditing.
 Maureen also previously worked for a small accounting firm preparing individual income tax returns.
 Outside of work, Maureen enjoys hiking with her family, playing tennis, gardening, and reading.

 Why your Schedules K-1 may arrive later than usual this year